jim9112/portal-tool/README.md

-# Port Tools for HubSpot
+# Portal Tools for HubSpot
 This app copies website pages and landing pages from one HubSpot portal to another.
 In order to use it you will need to create a private app in each portal with "content" scopes and have the private app keys available

 ## Getting Started